 The pre-convention show got off to a rocky start, as the addition of Pence to the ticket dragged out over a few days amid rumblings that Trump was having second thoughts.
 Trump called the Indiana governor “my first choice” when introducing him Saturday in New York, but spent most of his 28-minute speech talking about anything but his new running mate and spent only a few seconds with him on stage.

-The Trump campaign has not yet released a full list of convention speakers, or say who will speak when, but plenty of Republicans are skipping the show — including the GOP’s two living ex-presidents and its last three nominees.
-While an official printed convention program features Ohio Gov. John Kasich and Sen. Rob Portman near the front, neither will speak or even appear inside the convention hall.
+The Trump campaign has not yet released a full list of convention speakers, or say who will speak when, but plenty of Republicans you might otherwise expect are skipping the show — including the GOP’s two living ex-presidents and its last three presidential nominees.
+While an official printed convention program features Ohio Gov. John Kasich and Sen. Rob Portman immediately after its biographies of Trump and his wife, Melania, neither will speak or even appear inside the convention hall.

 The only professional athlete on the program is pro golfer Natalie Gulbis, after college football star Tim Tebow called his attendance “a rumor.”
 Ivanka Trump’s rabbi, scheduled to deliver the opening prayer, also backed out.

 Trump and his allies do appear to have quashed a rebellion from the so-called “Never Trump” movement.
 Rebel delegates still vow to cause convention mischief, but Trump will get an immediate boost when the nomination roll call starts with Alabama.
 At the mic will be delegation chairman Jeff Sessions, the first U.S. senator to endorse Trump and one of his most full-throated supporters in Congress.

 “This ‘Never Trump’ push, it’s been an interesting story, but it’s one of noise at this point, not of substance,” Alabama GOP Chairwoman Terry Lathan said Sunday.